Epirus (region): Economy

 Epirus has few resources and its rugged terrain makes agriculture difficult.
-Sheep and goat pastoralism have always been an important activity in the region (Epirus provides more than 45% of meat to the Greek market) but there seems to be a decline in recent years.
+Sheep and goat pastoralism has always been an important activity in the region (Epirus provides more than 45% of meat to the Greek market), but there seems to be a decline in recent years.
 Tobacco is grown around Ioannina, and there is also some farming and fishing, but most of the area's food must be imported from more fertile regions of Greece.
-Epirus is home to a number of the country's most famous dairy products' brands, which produce feta cheese among others.
+Epirus is home to a number of the country's most famous dairy product brands, which produce feta cheese among others.
 Another important area of the local economy is tourism, especially eco-tourism.
 The natural environment of the area, as well as its traditional villages and lifestyle, have made Epirus a tourist attraction.

 The gross domestic product (GDP) of the region was €4.1 billion in 2018, accounting for 2.2% of Greek economic output.
 GDP per capita adjusted for purchasing power was €14,700 or 49% of the EU27 average in the same year.
 The GDP per employee was 63% of the EU average.
 Epirus is the region in Greece with the third lowest GDP per capita and one of the poorest regions in the EU.

 Demographics

 Around 320,000 people live in Epirus.
 According to the 2001 census, it has the lowest population of the 13 regions of Greece.
 This is partly due to the impact of repeated wars in the 20th century as well as mass emigration due to adverse economic conditions.
 The capital and largest city of the region is Ioannina, where nearly a third of the population lives.
-The great majority of the population are Greeks, including Aromanians and Arvanites.
+The great majority of the population are Greeks, as well as Aromanians and Arvanites.
 The region has shrunk by 17,313 people between 2011 and 2021, experiencing a population loss of 5.1%.

 The delineation of the border between Greece and Albania in 1913 left some Albanian-populated villages on the Greek side of the border as well as Greek-populated villages and cities in Northern Epirus, in present-day Albania.
-In the past, the coastal region of Thesprotia was also home to a Cham Albanian minority, whose number did not exceed 25,000 in 1940s, alongside the local Greeks.
-After the war and their expulsion, the Greek census of 1951 counted a total of 127 Muslim Albanian Chams in Epirus, while in 1986 forty-four were counted in Thesprotia.
+In the past, the coastal region of Thesprotia was also home to a Cham Albanian minority, whose number did not exceed 25,000 in the 1940s, alongside the local Greeks.
+After the war and their expulsion, the Greek census of 1951 counted a total of 127 Muslim Albanian Chams in Epirus, while 44 were counted in 1986 in Thesprotia.